nice-devone/nice-cxone-mobile-sdk-ios/docs/samples.md

 ### Get Current Threads

-Retrieving an array of current threads is provided with the `ChatThreadsProvider.get()` method.
-It returns threads if any exist; otherwise, it returns empty array.
+Use `ChatThreadListProvider.get()` to retrieve an array of current threads.
+Returns existing threads or an empty array if none exist.

 ```swift
 chatThreads = CXoneChat.shared.threads